NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Create Forgery.md

 * * *

 You create a forged document, usually over the course of a day or a week.
-The GM rolls a secret DC 20 Society check.
+The GM rolls a secret DC 20 [[Actions/create-forgery|create-forgery]]{Society} check.
 If you need to forge a specific person's handwriting, you need a sample of that person's handwriting.
 Otherwise, you need only to have seen a similar document, and you gain up to a +4 circumstance bonus to the check (the GM determines the bonus).

 * * *